 Step 4: Finishing

 Staining and painting only changes the color of your cabinets.
 They are still considered unfinished cabinets until you apply a finish.
-To get the best kitchen cabinets, use two coats of finishing spray.
-Use oil-based polyurethane finishes for oil-based stains.
+Apply two coats of finishing spray.
+Use oil-based polyurethane on kitchen cabinet finishes for oil-based stains.